-- {¶ 29} Appellant argues in his third assignment of error that he was entitled to receive the four-year sentence agreed upon by the court during pre-plea negotiations. - {¶ 30} Crim.R.
+- {¶ 29} Accordingly, appellant's second assignment of error is sustained. - $\{\P\ 30\}$ Appellant argues in this third assignment of error that he was entitled to receive the four-year sentence agreed upon by the court during pre-plea negotiations. - {¶31} Crim.R.
 11(C) requires a trial court to determine that a defendant understands "the maximum penalty involved."
-However, a rote recitation of the postrelease control notification is not required.
-When articulating the nonconstitutional notifications of Rule 11(C)(2)(a), such as the maximum penalty involved, the trial court need only "substantially comply" with the rule.
+However, a rote recitation of the postrelease-control notification is not required.
+When articulating the nonconstitutional notifications of Crim.R.
+11(C)(2)(a), such as the maximum penalty involved, the trial court need only "substantially comply" with the rule.
 The "substantial compliance" standard applies to nonconstitutional rights.
 State v.
 McCollins, Cuyahoga App.
-No. 87182, 2006-Ohio-4886.

-{¶ 31} Appellant argues that the court violated his rights to due process and a fair sentencing hearing.
+No. 87182, 2006-Ohio-4886. - {¶ 32} Appellant argues that the court violated his rights to due process and a fair sentencing hearing.
 However, in the case at bar, the trial court never agreed to impose the sentence appellant alleges.
 The trial court stated the following: "Your lawyer did talk to me about that.
 I did indicate to him that I would consider that.
 But other than that, has anyone made any threats, or any promise in order to induce you, or make you enter this plea?"
 The record demonstrates that the lower court judge only stated that he would consider the issue, not agree.
 Moreover, the record demonstrates that appellant heard and understood everything that was said.

 "THE COURT: All right.
-Mr. Crosswhite, I still have to ask you some questions.
+Mr. Crosswhite, I still have to

+ask you some questions.
 So please answer my questions out loud.
-Have you heard everything that your lawyer, the Court, and the State of Ohio has had to say so far?
+Have you heard everything that your lawyer, the court, and the state of Ohio has had to say so far?